 This text is based on author Zora Neale Hurston’s work, who wrote an account of the massacre for the Works Progress Administration in 1939, which was published by Essence magazine 50 years later.

-Many insurrections in the United States like the Wilmington Insurrection have had racial overtones, while race riots in cities and towns were directly caused by vicious racism.
-In 1921, the largest of these, the Tulsa, Oklahoma Race Riot destroyed the most prosperous Black community in the country.
+Many insurrections in the United States were directly caused by vicious racism.
+In 1921, the largest of these, the Tulsa, Oklahoma Massacre destroyed the most prosperous Black community in the country.
 Even in smaller towns, like Ocoee, Florida, insurrections killed and devastated Black communities.

 Mose Norman, a prosperous orange grove owner and the town’s most prominent Black citizen, had gone to downtown Ocoee to vote on November 3, 1920, and was harassed by poor whites from Winter Garden who had come to town to threaten the blacks to keep away from the polls.
 After he was struck and driven off, he drove to Orlando to report what was happening at the polls in Ocoee to a lawyer.
 The lawyer advised Norman to write down names and details — who were the whites interfering with the vote?
 Which Black people had been denied their vote?
 Norman went back to Ocoee to observe the polling site.

 Mose Norman happened to have a shotgun under the seat of his car, which he kept for hunting and never touched that day.
 Some of the disorderly whites from Winter Garden found it there, and they beat him up.
 Other black men were assaulted, one was allegedly castrated, and Black churches were torched.
 At this point, many Black residents of Ocoee decided to flee the town or hide.
 Some hid in barns and under their houses.